bliutwo/pomodoro/README.md

 ### Latest / Current TODO(s)

+- [ ] Write a Python class file that directly interacts with my Pomodoro.
+- [ ] Try to update a Label continuously over time.

+### Pomodoro Interactive Wrapper

+In this section, I'll cover how I implement the interface between the GUI and the Pomodoro, globaltimer, etc. classes.

 It looks like integrating my existing Python classes won't be as simple as I initially thought.
 I have a bunch of classes that don't directly allow me to display and return a "timer," per se.
 I'll need to write a class file that